 Answer = $200 loss

 Expiration is the worst-case scenario for investors holding long options.
-When this occurs, the investor pays a premium for an option that is never used.
+If the option expires worthless, the investor loses the entire premium.
 The same applies to long call contracts.

 An investor goes long 1 ABC Sep 75 call @ $6.
 The market price falls to $73.
 What is the gain or loss?